For Part 1 click here For Part 2 click here Today's article is the third…

 Deep Nutrition focuses on gaining health more than on losing weight.

 Deep Nutrition does not address the special problems that a person who struggles with weight must overcome.

-Deep Nutrition was intended to help readers free themselves of medications, and look and feel better whether or not they were overweight.
+Deep Nutrition was intended to help readers free themselves of medications and look and feel better about being overweight.
 It teaches that too much sugar and unhealthy PUFA-rich seed oils (PUFA=Polyunsaturated Fatty Acids) sets us up for serious chronic health problems.
 And it teaches the four pillars of the Human Diet, the essential food categories that support optimal health at every age.

 One chapter, called “Beyond Calories,” discusses how the standard advice to “eat less and exercise more” never worked for my patients, and how focusing instead on the information in our food helped revitalize people’s health.
 But for the most part, weight loss took a back seat because not all of my patients had weight trouble, and those who did experienced so many health improvements before they lost much weight.

 The FatBurn Fix extends the “beyond calories” conversation.
-The book takes you along for a deep dive into the unexamined relationship between ridiculous amount of PUFA now in our diets, and what that does to our metabolism.
-It explores how your metabolism affects your mood, your energy and your risk of diseases.
-It talk about when calories matter and when they don’t.
-And most of all, it talks about how PUFA in our body fat interferes with our ability to burn body fat, thus turning your body fat from a source of energy on demand to an inflammation prone burden.
+The book takes you along for a deep dive into the unexamined relationship between the ridiculous amount of PUFA now in our diets, and what that does to our metabolism.
+It explores how your metabolism affects your mood, your energy, and your risk of diseases.
+It talks about when calories matter and when they don’t.
+And most of all, it talks about how PUFA in our body fat interferes with our ability to burn body fat, thus turning your body fat from a source of energy on demand to an inflammation-prone burden.

 The FatBurn Fix focuses on helping you burn your body fat.

 Most people intuitively feel their weight has something to do with their medical problems.
 And that losing weight will help.